danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 }
 ```

+There's a lot going on here, so let's break it down.

-- First we name our pipe by passing in an object with a name property to the decorator arguments.
+- First we name our pipe by passing in an object with a name property to the decorator arguments - the value we use here is what we will use to access the pipe in our template.
 - We then create the class and implement `PipeTransform`, which dictates the use of the `transform` method.
 - The `value` parameter of the `transform` method will take the value that is passed to the left of the pipe (`|`) operator.
 - The second argument of the `transform` method is an optional parameter, which is used if our pipe has a parameter attached to it.